Rising pig numbers increases air pollution

 Ammonia is one of a number of pollutants which the government has committed to tackling.

-Northern Ireland is the only part of the UK where there's been an increase in levels over the past decade.
+Northern Ireland is the only part of the UK where there has been an increase in levels over the past decade.

 It can harm biodiversity when deposited as nitrogen on sensitive sites and can impact human health.